henryw374/clojure.log4j2/README.md

 * avoid varargs/positional-args confusion in API with Throwable etc
 * bit of help with programmatic config, as alternative to xml files

+& more a 'nice to have' - but I don't want to have to move away from clojure.tools.logging overnight

 # Rationale

-'Log data, not strings' is a thing, but of all the Java Logging frameworks, [log4j2](https://logging.apache.org/log4j/2.x/) is the only one that seems to deliver on that.
+'Log data, not strings' is a thing, but of all the Java Logging frameworks, [log4j2](https://logging.apache.org/log4j/2.x/) is the only one that actually does that.
 In all logging frameworks you can format messages as json or something and get `{level: "INFO", message "bar"}`, but what is different with log4j2 is that you can log arbitrary data and have that data passed as-is to appenders.
 So the console appender might format that data as JSON, but the mongo appender will persist a mongo object